 “Blameless” means chargeless or unimpeachable.
-This is a forensic term connotes not to be accused.
+This is a forensic term that connotes not to be accused.
 No one can lodge an indictment against us.
 No judge can lodge a complaint against us.
 That makes us exempt from accusation.
 No one will have the right to impeach a Christian when Christ comes, not even God.
-This is more than acquittal but believers will not ever be charged with anything.
+This is more than acquittal, but believers will never be charged with anything.

 in the day of our Lord Jesus Christ

 God will not bring up our sins and charge us with any sin in the revelation of Christ’s coming.
 He will preserve saints until the end.
 No one can lay a charge against us.

 The Christian will stand before God without blame because of Christ.

 Every Christian will be blameless when we meet Jesus face-to-face.
 We will be blameless because of Him (Eph 1:4; Co 1:20-24; 1 Th 5:23,24; Ju de 24).
 God will not arraign or accuse us.
 We will stand before Him free of any charge against us.
 It is God’s faithfulness, not our faithfulness (1:9).